 Image recognition refers to technologies that identify and detect an item or attribute in images.
-With advances in artificial intelligence, the accuracy of image recognition has significantly improved over the past few years.
+With advances in artificial intelligence, image recognition accuracy has significantly improved over the past few years.
 This opens the door to new applications for luxury brands.

 3.1 Facial Recognition and Virtual Try-On

 AI-enabled facial recognition is changing the face of online luxury retail.
-For affluent consumers who opt to allow images of their face to be captured in order to benefit from a more personalised experience, reassurances that those images wouldn’t be used for any other purpose is essential to building trust.
+For affluent consumers who opt to allow images of their faces to be captured in order to benefit from a more personalized experience, reassurances that those images wouldn’t be used for any other purpose is essential to building trust.

 Case in point: Sephora Visual Artist

-The Sephora app is further enhanced with video tutorials and offers personalised recommendations (such as suggested shades based on the customer’s skin tone) in real-time.
+The Sephora app is further enhanced with video tutorials and offers personalized recommendations (such as suggested shades based on the customer’s skin tone) in real time.

 3.2 Visual Search